 If you want to stay overnight on the vineyard, you have the chance at the Grouse House.
 It’s currently closed due to covid, but the Grouse House is a 2 bedroom, fully renovated unit that would be perfect for a family.

 Pictured here is Bailey Williamson, the winemaker of Blue Grouse.
-We got to tour the winery with him and learned lots of new facts!
+I got to tour the winery with him and learned lots of new facts!
 I love that he enjoys experimenting with wine.
 Like using this huge clay pot instead of a wooden barrel.

 If you make a trip to Vancouver Island, definitely drop by Blue Grouse Winery for a wine tasting!
-I thought the wines were really delicious and we picked up two bottles to bring home.
+I thought the wines were really delicious and I picked up two bottles to bring home.
 The tasting room is beautiful and a perfect spot to soak in the sunshine.